There was an error with your log in

 Beautiful summer super wide-angle aerial view of Reykjavik, Iceland with harbor and skyline mountains and scenery beyond the city, seen from the observation tower of hallgrimskirkja church with blue sky in sunny day.

-• Your guide will pick you up at your hotel in the morning.
-Get ready for a full day of exploring the world-famous Golden Circle.
-For lunch, you will visit the Friðheimar tomato farm where you will get a friendly introduction of their greenhouse and their life on the farm.
-Later in the afternoon, you’ll will have plenty of time to unwind at the Secret Lagoon.
-Spend the night at a Hotel in Hella.
+• We will all gather at the hotel in the morning for a full day of exploring the world-famous Golden Circle!
+For lunch, we’ll visit the Friðheimar tomato farm, where we’ll get a warm introduction to their greenhouse and farm life.
+In the afternoon, we will relax at the Secret Lagoon before spending the night at a hotel in Hella.

 A big spouting geysir

 • Rise and shine, the highlands are calling!
-Today we take the 8.30 am Highland Bus from Hella to the highlands.
-We arrive at the colorful Landmannalaugar, the “People’s Pools”, around 11:00.
-Take the opportunity to bathe in the region’s famous natural hot spring and/or visit the Mountain Mall for some beers and a friendly game of KUBB.
+This morning, we take the 8:30am.
+Highland Bus from Hella to Landmannalaugar, the stunning “People’s Pools,” arriving around 11:30.
+We settle into the hut, enjoy some refreshments, and head out for a relaxed hike in the area.
+After dinner, we can unwind with a soak in the famous natural hot spring or visit the Mountain Mall for a beer and a friendly game of KUBB.

 Distance: 5 km (3 mi)